flavio-santes/psopt_installer/README.md

 ## Requirements

-### Supported Operating Systems
+### Supported Operating Systems (amd64)

-- Debian: tested on Debian 9.3
+- Debian: tested on Debian 8.10 and 9.3
+- CentOS / RedHat Enterprise Linux (REL): tested on CentOS 7
 - Ubuntu: tested on Ubuntu 16 LTS
-- CentOS / RedHat Enterprise Linux (REL): tested on CentOS 7
 - Fedora: tested on Fedora 27

+#### Note

+Debian 8.10, Debian 9.3 and CentOS 7 are recommended, because these GNU/Linux distributions outperform other distros in our tests.

 ### Extra requirements
 - Access to sudo.
 In Ubuntu, sudo is already configured.